 Lynn Steele has provided intimate care to many clients at end of life.
-In this blog post, she writes about how the suffering she has seen has inspired her to become a vocal supporter of end-of-life choice, and how the obstacles one client faced when trying to access assisted dying led her to advocate for a person's right to die.
+In this blog post, she writes about how the suffering she has seen has inspired her to become a vocal supporter of end-of-life choice, and how the obstacles one client faced when trying to access assisted dying led her to become a passionate defender of a person's right to die.

 Being a personal support worker (PSW) and caring for someone at the end of life is very hard.
 In my opinion, end of life is the most crucial part of an individual’s life and care.